 Successfully selling on Amazon: These 10 commandments every seller should know!

 Online retail is a tough business.
 And success with Amazon FBA on the Marketplace is particularly competitive.
-Those who want to set up their sales stand right at the entrance instead of camping out in some corner must invest effort.
-It is not enough to offer products in any way and hope that enough buyers will stumble upon the offer and find it good.
-Those who proceed this way will neither land on page 1 of the search results nor win the Buy Box – and thus have virtually no chance of generating revenue.
+Those who want to set up their sales stand right at the entrance instead of camping somewhere in the last corner must invest effort.
+It is not enough to offer their products in any way and hope that enough buyers will accidentally stumble upon the offer and find it good.
+Those who proceed this way will neither land on page 1 of the search results nor win the Buy Box – and thus have almost no chance of generating revenue.

-Instead, Amazon has specific guidelines that determine the fate of individual items or even an entire seller.
-The good news is that sellers can regulate the key success factors themselves, thereby influencing how their revenue develops on Amazon – both positively and negatively.
-Whether one can catch the online shopper’s attention directly or leads a lonely existence at the back is not something anyone has to leave to chance.
-However, it cannot be said that miracles are involved – selling products successfully on Amazon does not happen overnight, contrary to popular belief.
-Good optimization takes time and relies on constant monitoring and adjustment.
-We will take a closer look at what sellers need to pay attention to in this blog post.
+Instead, Amazon has certain guidelines that determine the fate of individual items or even an entire seller.
+The good news: The crucial success factors can be regulated by sellers themselves, thereby influencing how their revenue develops on Amazon – both positively and negatively.
+Whether one can directly intercept the online shopper or leads a lonely existence at the back must not be left to chance.
+However, there can be no talk of miracles – selling products successfully on Amazon does not happen overnight, contrary to popular belief.
+Good optimization takes time and relies on constant observation and adjustment.
+What sellers need to pay attention to will be explored in more detail in this blog post.

 1. Ranking optimization or Buy Box?
 Make your choice!

 The goal of every Amazon seller should be to either optimize the ranking of an item or win the Buy Box in order to sell successfully on Amazon.
-Doing both at the same time is rarely sensible.
+Doing both at the same time is only sensible in rare cases.
 Instead, sellers must make a choice, and this decision largely depends on the type of product, as the following table shows:

 RANKING OPTIMIZATION | WINNING THE BUY BOX |